imCipri/sdcProj1_nd013-c1-vision-starter/README.md

 ![Tensorboard_screenshots img](/tensorboard_screenshots/reference_loss.png "Reference loss")
 ![Tensorboard_screenshots img](/tensorboard_screenshots/reference_performance.png "Reference performance")

 The images shows that, even if the classification loss is low, the total loss is very high.
 This is reflected on the precision that is equal to 0.
 The model finds difficult to localize the majority of the objects.
+Moreover, the validation losses are higher than the training ones.
+Therefore, there seems to be a little of overfitting to the training data.

 ### Improve the performances